Oregon's Lab, Your Lab

 The Oregon Veterinary Diagnostic Laboratory is operating in antiquated facilities inappropriate for contemporary diagnostic needs and future disease threats.
 The OVDL needs a modern 21st century laboratory to respond to current and emerging diseases that threaten animals and humans alike.

-Sample Letter To Your Legislators
+Contact Your Legislators

 Lab's Testing Impact in Oregon: Avian influenza, rabies and West Nile virus